lagdo/temporal-php-samples/README.md

 The workers are powered by the [RoadRunner](https://roadrunner.dev/) application server.
 The workflow workers and activity workers are configured to listen on two separate queues on the Temporal server.

-The API run either with `Nginx+PHP-FPM`, [Nginx Unit](https://unit.nginx.org/) or [FrankenPHP](https://frankenphp.dev/).
+The API run either with [Nginx Unit](https://unit.nginx.org/), [FrankenPHP](https://frankenphp.dev/) or `Nginx+PHP-FPM`.

-The workflow examples are taken from the [Temporal PHP SDK sampes](https://github.com/temporalio/samples-php), and modified for the Symfony framework.
+The workflow examples are taken from the [Temporal PHP SDK sampes](https://github.com/temporalio/samples-php), and modified to adapt to the Symfony framework.

 ### Configuration